5 Dog Breeds That Start With Y

 They are also an ideal size for apartments and small homes, needing minimal exercise and grooming.

-With dog breeds that start with Y intelligence and friendliness, they can make wonderful therapy dogs, service dogs, and even search and rescue animals.
+Dog breeds that start with Y intelligence and friendliness can make wonderful therapy dogs, service dogs, and even search-and-rescue animals.

 3. Yellow Labrador Retriever